-Bristol UWE Health Training Limited(BUHT) Bristol UWE Sport Limited Education and training in healthcare professions Sports facilities

-Bristol UWE Utilities Limited Bristol Law School Limited Bristol Business School Limited Bristol School of Art Media and Design Limited Energy supplies Education and training Education and training Education and training
+Bristol UWE Health Training Limited (BUHT) Education and training in healthcare professions Bristol UWE Sport Limited Sports facilities Bristol Polytechnic Enterprises Limited Property Management Bristol UWE Utilities Limited Energy supplies Bristol Law School Limited Education and training Bristol Business School Limited Education and training Bristol School of Art Media and Design Limited Education and training Campus Services Limited Catering BUWE (B80) Limited Protection of name Satman Developments (No 35) Limited Construction UWE Gloucester Limited Education and training UWE Somerset Limited Education and training UWE Swindon Limited Education and training Bristol Institute of Legal Practice Education and training CAVE 6 plc Property leasing and management CAVE 7 plc Property leasing and management

-Campus Services Limited Catering

-BUWE (B80) Limited Protection of name

-Satman Developments (No 35) Limited Construction

-UWE Gloucester Limited Education and training

-UWE Somerset Limited Education and training

-UWE Swindon Limited Education and training

-Bristol Institute of Legal Practice Education and training

-CAVE 6 plc Property leasing and management

-CAVE 7 plc Property leasing and management

 ^{}The results of these companies have been consolidated with those of the University.
-BUHT made a gift aid payment of £3.991 million (2006/07 £2.946 million) to the University representing its trading surplus for the year.
-During the year Bristol UWE Sport Limited made a loss of £78k (2006/07, loss of £76k).
+BUHT made a gift aid payment of £1.374m (2007/08 £3.991m) to the University representing its trading surplus for the year.
+Bristol UWE Sport Limited made a surplus of £0.155m (2007/08, loss of £0.078m) and Bristol Polytechnic Enterprises made a loss of £0.127m.
 The other companies are either not trading or their results are not considered material.